OS2World/GAME-SDL-STRATEGY-Toppler/README.md

 - improved visuals:
   - new brick textures that look quite a bit more 3d
   - shadows behind objects (robots, tower elements)
-  - objects get darker as they receed behind the tower
+  - objects get darker as they recede behind the tower
   - better quality for the colour reduced data resulting in all around better looking graphics (only slightly though)
   - improved bonus level graphics (better horizontal match, better antialiasing)
   - fix a bug in sprite rendering that resulted in an strange looking edge for objects
-  - smoother animation for the robots with twice the framerate and also slighty improved animations
+  - smoother animation for the robots with twice the framerate and also slightly improved animations

 Under the hood
 - Drop autoconf stuff and use a makefile instead